 ASH: I was a little surprised by how much I enjoyed the first two volumes.
 Definitely plan on reading more.

 MICHELLE: And this one, too!

-MELINDA: I really enjoy this series, so I’m definitely on board here!
+MJ: I really enjoy this series, so I’m definitely on board here!

 SEAN: Secret has a 2nd volume, no doubt filled with survival games and animal masks.
 I wish the artist would go back to drawing Higurashi spinoffs, honestly.